msl-os-white-ucd-s17/Pintos-P2/DESIGNDOC.md

 B3: Describe your code for reading and writing user data from the kernel.

 <pre>
+In the syscall handler, when the read function is called a file lock is acquired and the current file is found with the process_get_file that searches through the open file list looking for its file descriptor.
+If process_get_file returns NULL meaning there either was no file or the file could not be read then the lock is released and -1 is returned.
+If a file is found then the file_read function is called with the current file passed to it followed by the file lock being released and an unsigned int size being returned from the read function.

+The read fuction is almost identical to the write function, but instead of calling file_read, file_write is called.

+Both the read and write functions are accessed through system calls and expect a file descriptor, pointer to a buffer, and a parameter specifying the size of the buffer.
 </pre>

 B4:  Suppose a system call causes a full page (4,096 bytes) of data to be copied from user space into the kernel.
 What is the least and the greatest possible number of inspections of the page table (e.g. calls to pagedir_get_page()) that might result?
 What about for a system call that only copies 2 bytes of data?
 Is there room for improvement in these numbers, and how much?

 <pre>
+The least number of possible calls to pagedir_get_page(), or inspections, is 1 and the greatest number is 4,096.
+The least number of possible calls is the case where a segment size for ELF in memory is greater than or equal to the segment size in files.
+The greatest number results when each ELF is only one byte in size and 1 inspection is required for each byte.
+For 2 bytes, the least number is 1 and the greatest number is 2 following the same argument as mentioned above.
 </pre>

 B5: Briefly describe your implementation of the "wait" system call and how it interacts with process termination.